gfk-ba/meteor-mailgun-api-example/README.md

 meteor
 ```

-When running locally you can add a LoginFile.js to the client with the following code:
+When running locally you can add a LoginFile.js to the client folder with the following code:

 ``` javascript
 LoginData = {